 - Quality and Reliability – It can be difficult to be sure about the quality of the output when you have no control over the development process.

-- Poor Integration – Integrating third-party firms with company systems, practices and processes can be quite challenging.
+- Poor Integration – Integrating third-party teams with company systems, practices and processes can be quite challenging.

 IT Staff Augmentation Vs Project Outsourcing

-So, with the pros and cons of both staff augmentation and project outsourcing all laid out, the question now is which one to choose.
+So, with the pros and cons of both IT staff augmentation and project outsourcing all laid out, the question now is which one to choose.
 This really comes down to the needs of the company or the project.
-Staff augmentation is suitable for cases where there is a need to:
+This solution is suitable for cases where there is a need to: